 - Hiring abroad

 - This presents a whole other set of questions and should be discussed with your tax expert.
 There are tax treaties, foreign tax credits, and all different layers of compliance and tax treatments for companies who have a global workforce.

 Keeping up with the changes and research required to stay compliant with state and local authorities can be daunting and open you up to risk.
-It is also not a great use of your time, so it is best to have a resource to turn to for the advice you need as you expand, and tools and practices established to help make it easier on you, your team, and your new hires.
+It is also not a great use of your time, so it is best to have a expert to turn to for the advice you need as you expand, and tools and practices established to help make it easier on you, your team, and your new hires.

 Tools to to promote automation, visibility, best practices, and compliance:

 - Payroll and Onboarding - You shouldn't be stuck manually processing your own payroll taxes, and you need an easy way to onboard employees.
 A few of the solutions we use to automate payroll and streamline onboarding for our clients are Gusto and Justworks.
 This is a short list, but the purpose is to have an easy way to run your payroll, standardize onboarding new staff with a pleasant and easy experience, make sure taxes and filings are handled (including new state and local compliance you may be subject to), and that it syncs with other tools, including your accounting system.